 - Hire employees

-Do you have the goal figured out?
+Do you have your social media marketing goal figured out already?
 Great!

-Write it down and remind yourself and your team about it – OFTEN.
+Write that down and remind yourself and your team about it – OFTEN.

-Determining what outcome you want from social media can help the next step which is determining the social media KPI metrics you may need to measure.
+Determining what outcome you want to get out of social media can help the next step, which is determining the social media metrics you need to measure.

-For small businesses, identifying a KPI is a simple process.
+For small businesses, identifying a key social media metric can be a simple process.